 “When your watch gets out of order you have a choice of two things to do: throw it in the fire or take it to the watch-tinker.
 The former is the quickest.”-Mark Twain

 The demand for the “traditional watchmaker” has evolved over the years, but the skills needed are the same.
 First, let’s clarify the term “watchmaker.”
 A watchmaker does not make watches but is someone who is in the trade of repairing mechanical watches.
-With this in mind, it will be helpful to review some of the procedures and skills involved in watch repair before selecting someone to service or repair your watch.
+With this in mind, it will be helpful to review some of the procedures and skills involved in watch repair before selecting someone to service or repair your antique or vintage watch.

 - Familiarity with the theory of watch mechanics and terminology.